Immigrant Justice & Rights

 - Campaigns & Partnerships: NNIRR supports a number of national campaigns that address the rights of immigrant workers and community members, including the Prison Divestment Campaign (Enlace), Dignity not Detention (DWN), Drop the I-word, End Racial Profiling: Face the Truth (RWG), Caring Across Generations (NDWA), and Turning the Tide: from Hate to Human Rights (NDLON).

-New report on detention!
-NNIRR, with the Advocates for Human Rights and the Rights Working Group submitted a report to the UN Special Rapporteur on the Human Rights of Migrants, outlining key concerns and issues for detained migrants in the U.S. Read the report here.
+Report on detention: NNIRR, with the Advocates for Human Rights and the Rights Working Group submitted this report to the UN Special Rapporteur on the Human Rights of Migrants, outlining key concerns and issues for detained migrants in the U.S. Read the report here.

 - Know Your Rights video (bilingual), produced by CHIRLA.

 - Factsheet: What does "Prosecutorial Discretion" mean for my community?
 (August 2011)